tomondre/via-university-college/Sem07/MAL1/Assignment01/README.md

 5. Analysing the top hosts of listings in Copenhagen
 6. Analysing the neighbourhoods in terms of room type
 7. Analysing the top 10 highest rated listings
-8. Analysing the neighbourhoods in terms of whether they are expensive or affordable
-9. Creating a model that classifies whether a listing is affordable or expensive
+8. Creating a model that classifies whether a listing is affordable or expensive

 # Preprocessing
 The solution to the mentioned problems/insights were different for each problem type.
 Before analysing any problem,